Table of Contents

 What is Django, and what does it do?

 Django is an open-source, high-level web framework written in Python that streamlines the development of secure, scalable, and maintainable web applications.
-It provides tools for database management, user authentication, URL routing, and more, allowing developers to focus on unique project features rather than repetitive tasks.
+It provides tools for database management, user authentication, URL routing, and more, enabling developers to focus on unique project features instead of repetitive tasks.

 Why is Django called an “opinionated” framework?

-Django is “opinionated” because it enforces specific conventions for project structure, data management, and task handling.
-This reduces decision fatigue, ensures consistency, and speeds up development, especially for beginners, by providing a clear path to follow.
+Django is considered “opinionated” because it enforces specific conventions for project structure, data management, and task handling.
+This reduces decision fatigue, ensures consistency, and accelerates development, especially for beginners, by providing a clear path to follow.

 What are the key features of Django?